When it comes to clothes shopping, not wasting money is just as important as finding that special bargain.

 Make your wardrobe foundation items boring

-It’s easy to believe that clothing in basic black, navy or neutral colours are boring.
+It’s easy to believe that clothing in basic black, navy or neutral colors are boring.

 Meaning, you’ll become bored with your wardrobe options and tempted to make ill-thought-out, spur of the moment purchases just to inject a little excitement into your clothing choices.

-But, the truth is, you can build a solid colour foundation wardrobe that goes with anything and everything.
+But, the truth is, you can build a solid color foundation wardrobe that goes with anything and everything.

 This solid foundation makes the ‘Rule of Three’ a snap to apply, too.

-And, you can add real personality to your outfit using key pieces like colourful scarves, blazers, shoes and knitwear.
+And, you can add real personality to your outfit using key pieces like colorful scarves, blazers, shoes and knitwear.